 In late 2016, the International Aerospace Quality Group (IAQG) released a new standard, AS9145, communicating the requirements for Advanced Product Quality Planning (APQP) and the Production Part Approval Process (PPAP) for the aviation, space, and defense industries.
 Since then, an increasing number of companies have begun looking for software solutions to help support the new requirements.

 A web search for advanced product quality planning software solutions will return hundreds of results, which is enough to overwhelm anyone.
 With so many choices, you might be wondering, "How do I even begin comparing and contrasting offerings?"
-Below are some example questions to ask when evaluating and selecting an APQP/PPAP solution.
+You can learn more about what is APQP Below are some example questions to ask when evaluating and selecting an APQP/PPAP solution.